MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision.md

 #### What it is

-This action renders app manifest template with environment variables and validates app manifest file using its schema.
+This action renders the app manifest template with environment variables and validates the app manifest file using its schema.

 #### What resource it operates